 Use of alcohol is a concern with many high school and college students.
-While the average age of students attending NMSU - Las Cruces is 26 years old, there are still a large percentage of students and visitors below the age of 21 (the minimum age for consumption of alcohol in New Mexico).
+While the average age of students attending DACC is over 21 years old, there are still a large percentage of students and visitors below the age of 21 (the minimum age for consumption of alcohol in New Mexico).
 Alcohol is strictly prohibited for those below 21, and abuse of alcohol by anyone (to include use in unauthorized areas) is prohibited.
-The NMSU Police Department does arrest and/or cite for these offenses.
 Anyone selling or giving alcohol to a minor is guilty of a 4th degree felony in New Mexico.
-The DACC Campus Conduct Office will also charge students who violate university policies and state laws, with penalties ranging from mandatory education programs up to and including expulsion from DACC.
+The DACC Vice President for Student Services Office will also charge students who violate university policies and state laws, with penalties ranging from mandatory education programs up to and including expulsion from DACC.
 In addition to alcohol, illegal drug abuse (to include prescription drug abuse) is a concern on college campuses.
 Possession, sale, or use of any prohibited substance may result in criminal charges and administrative sanctions, up to and including expulsion from DACC.
-Violations of federal and state controlled substance laws are investigated by the NMSU Police Department and referred for prosecution.
+Violations of federal and state controlled substance and liquor laws are investigated by the NMSU Police Department and referred for prosecution.